skyzyx/rg35xx-garlicos-macos-instructions/docs/bios-garlicos-retroarch.en_us.md

 ### Note about save files

 Save files are _emulator-specific_.
-The (default) emulator that is assigned to a ROM folder will create save files in that emulator's format (which is why I'm mentioning this here).
+The (default) emulator that is assigned to a ROM folder will create save files in that emulator’s format (which is why I’m mentioning this here).

-If you want to "cross-save" with a different device, you need to ensure you're using the same emulator on the other device.
+If you want to "cross-save" with a different device, you need to ensure you’re using the same emulator on the other device.

 This is not bulletproof, however.
 Different systems may use different versions/commits of these emulators, which may be incompatible with each other.
 So make sure you regularly backup your save files.